 - Export credit: This kind of loan is granted by government agencies to export houses to enhance the growth of exports

-- Letter of credit: Generally three parties are involved in such scenarios: Bank, supplier and company Bank here guarantees the payment from the company to the supplier and this is a much more secure form of credit facility.
-The bank issues the letter of credit based on the collateral from the company and this type of arrangement are more preferred by suppliers as it mitigates the risk of default to a great extent.
+- Letter of credit: Generally, three parties are involved in such scenarios: Bank, supplier, and company bank here guarantees the payment from the company to the supplier, and this is a much more secure form of credit facility.
+The bank issues the letter of credit based on the collateral from the company, and this type of arrangement is more preferred by suppliers as it mitigates the risk of default to a great extent.

 - Credit from suppliers: This is more of a relationship-based where the supplier who has a strong relationship with its customers will be in a better position to provide credit after good negotiation of the payment terms to secure a profitable transaction.

 It is a type of facility where a borrower can withdraw money/funds more than what it has in its deposit.
 Interest rates apply to the extra amount, which has been withdrawn apart from the amount in its deposit.
 The borrower’s credit score plays a crucial role in the size of credit and interest rate charged.

 #2 – Long Term Facilities

 These are generally unsecured and raised from capital markets.
 They are generally costlier to compensate the elevated credit risk lenders are willing to take.
 It can be considered as an option when banks are in a denial state to provide any further credit line.
 They are generally meant for large tenure like 7-10 years.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion